 Sam James, Managing Director of Household Customer Services at Welsh Water, said:

 “Taking steps to be more water efficient can have a real impact on the amount of water a home uses and can bring down the cost of your water bill.
-Small changes to your behaviour, like not leaving the tap running while brushing your teeth or spending one less minute in the shower, really do add up over time.”
+Small changes to your behavior, like not leaving the tap running while brushing your teeth or spending one less minute in the shower, really do add up over time.”
 He added “It’s been an incredibly difficult year for all of us and we know many people are facing a tough time financially.
 If anyone is struggling with their water charges, we strongly encourage them to get in touch with us.
 We have schemes and social tariffs available to help make bills more affordable.”

-As a company specialising in customer engagement solutions for water and utility suppliers, we recognise that encouraging customer interaction and engagement can go a long way to helping customers reduce their consumption and bills.
+As a company specializing in customer engagement solutions for water and utility suppliers, we recognise that encouraging customer interaction and engagement can go a long way to helping customers reduce their consumption and bills.
 However, a 25% consumption increase is a very significant hike, and with no sign for a return to the workplace any time soon, water companies will need to go further in their efforts to help customers reduce consumption in order to prevent significant bill increases.

 With the inevitable increase in customer consumption due the pandemic, and more customers are in vulnerable positions, it’s never been more important for suppliers to proactively engage directly with their customers, and to offer advice and assistance.